 Any physical device can be turned into an IoT device so long as it can connect to the internet and communicate information.
 Homeowners are increasingly adopting smart home technology that allows them to control everything from thermostats, light bulbs, and smart speakers to kitchen appliances such as coffee makers and ovens using their smartphones.

 It’s challenging to integrate IoT data to see scalable business insights, and at the rate that IoT technologies are evolving, there’s a vulnerability in protocols and standards.
 IoT security is essential to the deployment of IoT technology.
-Any business adopting IoT technology needs cybersecurity, data integration, analytics, network and communications, a data management system, device management, and app development.
+Any business adopting IoT technology needs cybersecurity, data integration, analytics, network, communications, a data management system, device management, and app development.
 IoT platforms provide tailored digital solutions that connect, manage, and secure IoT devices while providing big data analytics.

 The IoT changes how people live and work by allowing them to use smart devices that help them gain control over daily life by living and working smarter.
-The more that consumers and businesses realize the potential of connected devices, the more IoT will integrate into daily life.
+The more consumers and businesses realize the potential of connected devices, and the more IoT will integrate into daily life.
 Businesses get real-time insights into how their systems truly perform and have the ability to automate processes and reduce costs.
-When businesses can monitor workflows, they can see where to improve worker productivity and cost-efficiency, how to adapt business models and make better decisions that generate higher revenue.
+When businesses can monitor workflows, they can see where to improve worker productivity and cost-efficiency, adapt business models, and make better decisions that generate higher revenue.
 An IoT ecosystem helps businesses rethink business approaches and improve business strategies.

-The amount of real-world applications of the IoT is endless, from consumer and enterprise IoT to manufacturing and industrial IoT (IIoT).
+The amount of real-world IoT applications is endless, from consumer and enterprise IoT to manufacturing and industrial IoT (IIoT).
 Smart home applications such as smart refrigerators and smart thermostats reduce energy use and save on monthly utilities.
 Wearable devices equipped with sensors transmit data messages to medical professionals and improve public safety by helping emergency workers locate victims or track the vital signs of workers on-site.

-The Internet of Things is growing rapidly and more and more consumers realize the benefits of using IoT devices and IoT applications.
+The Internet of Things is growing rapidly, and more and more consumers realize the benefits of using IoT devices and IoT applications.
 From home security systems and smartwatches to IoT for industrial settings, the IoT allows consumers to live and work smarter.